 Assume the worst.
 While my gut told me that my daughter was not at the point she would act on her suicidal thoughts, I was not going to take any chances.
 Additionally, I had to recognize that I honestly had no idea where she was in her thought process nor could I trust her to talk to me about when she felt like she was in danger.

-I knew that my daughter was struggling to talk about her feelings with me, so we agreed on a number scale so she could identify how she was feeling without having to go into much detail.
+I knew that my daughter was struggling to talk about her feelings with me, so a friend who is a child psychologist gave me this suggestion: we agreed on a number scale so she could identify how she was feeling without having to go into much detail.
 Zero to two meant she was feeling fine.
 Three or four meant we probably needed to seek help or ensure she was with someone.
 Five meant code red and the bad thoughts were consuming her.
 We would need to seek immediate help.

 Important note: If you have any suspicion, ask your child if they are experiencing suicidal thoughts.
 This will not put the idea into their head or make them more likely to attempt suicide.
 Keep talking.